fletchulence/web-sprint-challenge-applied-javascript/README.md

 2. What is an event?

     * An event is very basically a user interaction with the browser.
-Click, scroll, input - they are all Events that the user
+Click, scroll, input - they are all interactive elements which are a huge crux and benefit/plus of javascript.
+Because of JS, we have this functionality.
+Events are referred to as triggers because they set off another reaction for JS to respond to.

 3. What is an event listener?